President and General Manager

 Before the Magicians, A.J. was the Head Coach at Lakeville South High School in Lakeville, MN for the past three seasons.
-At Lakeville South, he had a record of 48-34-4 and lead the team to the Minnesota State High School Tournament in 2017.
+At Lakeville South, he had a record of 48-34-4 and led the team to the Minnesota State High School Tournament in 2017.
 A.J. is also a co-owner of the Minnesota IceMen AAA Youth Hockey Program.

 Before A.J. began his coaching career, he played four seasons of professional hockey in the East Coast Hockey League, Central Hockey League, and Southern Professional Hockey League.
 Born in White Plains, New York, he began his playing career attending Tilton and Avon Old Farms Prep School.
 A.J. then finished high school in the USHL with the Des Moines Buccaneers.
 After a season at the University of New Hampshire, A.J. transferred to the University of Wisconsin-River Falls where he was a two-time NCAA All-American helping his team win two WIAC Championships (2006 and 2007) and one NCHA Championship (2007).

 AJ graduated with a B.S. in Communication from the University of Wisconsin-River Falls and has a Masters Degree in Sports Management.
 He currently resides in Woodbury, MN, with his wife, Danielle and his son, Rocco.

 Assistant Coach and Director of Player Personnel